Choonholic/ChzzkDownloader/doc/en-US/chzzk_video_manager_manual.en-US.md

 Click `Chzzk Video Manager` in Start menu, or execute `ChzzkVideoManager.exe` in `Chzzk Downloader Environment`.

 ## Verifying Prerequisites
-Chzzk Video Manager requires Chzzk Video Downloader to be properly set up for full functionality Additionally.
+Chzzk Video Manager requires Chzzk Video Downloader to be properly set up for full functionality.
+Additionally, Chzzk Video Downloader requires proper configurations of Streamlink (Version 6.8.0 or higher).
 When Chzzk Video Manager starts, it checks whether this prerequisite is met, and if not, it will display the following dialog.

 <div style='text-align: center'>
 <img src='../../img/screenshots/vman_en-US/vman_prerequisites.png' />